Supporting choice and control when a person has behaviours that concern us

 Debbie Lobb is a specialist behaviour practitioner and is known across the disability sector for her leadership roles in supporting organisations and families to understand the underlying needs and experiences of people with disability, particularly in relation to complex behaviour or communication needs.
 Debbie is regularly sought for her knowledge and experience in developing behaviour support models of practice and for her gentle supportive approach to partnering with people to go on a journey of discovery and support development.

 Sally Robinson – Professor of Disability and Community Inclusion, Flinders University

-Sally does research with children, young people and adults with disability about what helps them feel safe, well and happy at difficult times in their lives.
+Sally Robinson does research with children, young people and adults with disability about what helps them feel safe, well and happy at difficult times in their lives.
 Most of her work is done in teams that include people with disability as researchers as well as asking them for their views.
-She also works with governments and organisations about how to listen to the things that matter to people with disability.
+She also works with governments and organisations on listening to the things that matter to people with disability.